dovydaskukalis/nodebb-plugin-google-adsense/README.md

+# NOTE: THIS REPO IS NO LONGER MAINTAINED BUT IF YOU MAKE A PULL REQUEST FOR A NEW FEATURE/FIX I WILL MERGE IT.
+THANKS

 # NodeBB Google Adsense Plugin
 NodeBB Google Adsense plugin is made to easily place ads on your forum in different areas.